-Fischer Schule Haus was chosen for our school name to include the Fischer family name (who built the school and donated the land for the original 1889 school house) and for the German heritage of the area.
+Fischer Schule Haus Cristian Academy was chosen for our school name to include the Fischer family name (who built the school and donated the land for the original 1889 school house) and for the German heritage of the area.
 (For those who don’t speak German, schule haus stands for schoolhouse.)

 About Our Mascot

 Students voted for a mascot at the start of the school in January of 2013.
 Being told that a mascot is chosen based on animals in the area or events that took place in or around the community of the school, the students voted on the Wildfires as the mascot.
 At one point in the school’s history, the schoolhouse burned down, and with wildfires so prevalent in the area, one student, Tate Conner, submitted Wildfires as a candidate and it won the vote.

 Our Mission is to provide students with individualized, challenging education with a focus on mastering concepts before moving onto new concepts under the umbrella of a Christian world view.
 Our desire is to provide a back-to-basics education for our students with a small classroom setting.
 As we grow, each class will be capped at 10-12 students depending on the needs of those students in each grade.

 Fischer Schule Haus provides the perfect place for students to learn on a deeper level from a one-to-one experience while still having the benefits of being in a classroom with other students.

-If your student is experiencing difficulties with his/her studies in school because of ADD, anxiety, dyslexia, or other problems, give us a call.
+If your student is experiencing difficulties with his/her studies in school because of ADD/ADHD, anxiety, dyslexia, or other problems, give us a call.
 We do not turn away students with learning differences, however, students must be able to meet academic requirements of the school and not be a behavior issue.